Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data

 \subsubsection{Filtering \& Self-Reflection}

 { \textbf{Filtering.}} After generating captions and their corresponding audio, we filter the audio for label consistency.
 While LLMs can generate diverse captions, the audio produced must remain aligned with the ground-truth label.
 To ensure this, we use CLAP~\cite{} to evaluate the generated audio, accepting those that meet a similarity threshold of \(p\%\) and rejecting the rest.
 We denote the accepted audios as \(\mathcal{D}_\text{syn}^\text{acc}\) and the rejected ones as \(\mathcal{D}_\text{syn}^\text{rej}\).
-The CLAP model is pre-trained on \(\mathcal{D}_\text{a-c}\) and fine-tuned on \(\mathcal{D}_\text{small}\) to adapt to the target dataset.
-Example captions are in Table~\ref{tab:example_captions_classification}, and prompts are in Appendix~\ref{subsec:app_prompt}.
+Our CLAP model is pre-trained on $\mathcal{D}_\text{a-c}$, and we fine-tune the last layer with $\mathcal{D}_\text{small}$ to adapt to the target dataset.
+Example captions are in Table~\ref{tab:example_captions_classification}.

 { \textbf{Self-Reflection.}} For the rejected audios in $\mathcal{D}_\text{syn}^\text{rej}$, we prompt the LLM to reflect on its generated captions and revise them to better align with the target label.
 Precisely, we feed the LLM with the original caption of each rejected audio along with extracted components from all accepted captions in $\mathcal{D}_\text{syn}^\text{acc}$ and task it to rewrite the rejected captions.
 The revised captions are then used to generate new audio, which is again filtered using CLAP.
-Audios that meet the threshold are added to $\mathcal{D}_\text{syn}^\text{acc}$; those that do not are returned to $\mathcal{D}_\text{syn}^\text{rej}$.
-This process repeats for $i$ iterations or until $\mathcal{D}_\text{syn}^\text{rej}$ is empty.
-We illustrate examples of generated and revised captions in Table~\ref{tab:example_captions_classification}.
+Audios that meet the threshold are accepted, while ones that don't go through the process.
+This repeats for $i$ iterations or until there are no rejected samples.

 { \textbf{Fine-tuning for Audio Classification.}} After the self-reflection stage, the final set of accepted synthetic audios is denoted as $\mathcal{D}_\text{syn}$, containing $\approx N \times n$ audio-label pairs, where $N$ represents the augmentation factor (e.g., with 100 gold samples, we generate $100 \times N$ synthetic samples).
-This set is then combined with $\mathcal{D}_\text{small}$ to form the final training dataset $\mathcal{D}_\text{train}$, which is then used to train the audio classification model.
+This is then combined with $\mathcal{D}_\text{small}$ to form the final training dataset $\mathcal{D}_\text{train}$ for audio classification.